lvdongxu/lvdongxu_Hugo.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD in Electrical Science and Technology
+    - course: PhD in Electronic Science and Technology
       institution: Shanghai Jiao Tong University
       year: 2025(expected)
     - course: BSc in Microelectronics Science and Engineering